neelsoumya/getting-_started_data_science/README.md

     * https://github.com/neelsoumya/basic_statistics

-* Start an open source open data project on a topic you are really interested in.
+* Start an open source open data science project on a topic you are really interested in.
+This will become your data science portfolio.
 For example, see the following:

     * https://github.com/neelsoumya/public_open_source_data_science